No Room for "All Nations"

 The "Court of the Gentiles" was a significant area in the Jewish Temple in Jerusalem during the Second Temple period.
 It was the outermost courtyard of the Temple complex and was accessible to non-Jews or Gentiles.

-Thus, it should be no surprise that Jesus was very upset when the money changers and sellers of sacrificial birds and animals took over this special space, leaving no room for "all nations.".
+Sadly, money changers and sellers of sacrificial birds and animals had taken over this special space, leaving no room for "all nations" mentioned in Isaiah 57 verse that Jesus quoted.

 You might also like these